open-contracting-extensions/ocds_eu_extension/README.md

 # European Union

-Implements schemas and codes that are specific to the European law.
+Implements fields and codes that are specific to the European law.

+For complete guidance on meeting the disclosure requirements of European law, see [OCDS for European Union](https://standard.open-contracting.org/profiles/eu/master/en/).

 ## Legal context